 Q: Will you come scout out our locations and meetup multiple times to discuss everything?

-A: No. Our schedule of shooting & editing just doesn’t allow it.
-But we’re very accessible via phone, email, google docs, etc.
+A: Sorry.
+My schedule of shooting & editing just doesn’t allow it.
+But I’m very accessible via phone, email, google docs, etc.

 Q: Can we hear from some of your previous clients?

 Q: Can our guests and families (uncle bob) take their own photographs of everything?